shaunmclernon/katacoda-scenarios/kubernetes-101/step-master.md

 The first stage of initialising the cluster is to launch the master node.
-The master is the responsible for running the control plane components run, including etcd (the cluster database) and the API server (which the kubectl CLI communicates with).
+The master is responsible for running the control plane components, including etcd (the cluster database) and the API server (which the kubectl CLI communicates with).

 ## Task